 In early spring, I would spend hours lying in the sun in my backyard, shivering in my Speedo as I soaked in the sun’s rays to be “ready” for the summer swimming/lifeguarding season with as few noticeable patches as possible.

 To summarize, your life revolves around your condition.
-At that time, back in the ’80s, people kept things hidden.
+Back in the ’80s, people kept things hidden.
 Only recently have we seen an emergence of people like Cyndi Lauper, who recently shared her struggle of living in the limelight with Psoriasis and has endorsed Cosentyx®, a biologic drug that is used to treat Psoriasis, Psoriatic Arthritis, and Ankylosing Spondylitis.
 But back in the day, no one talked about it.
-Oddly, I only recently learned that Psoriasis is also considered an autoimmune disease.
-Throughout all the years, no doctor had ever mentioned that to me.
+Oddly, I only learned after my diagnosis of Psoriatic Arthritis, that Psoriasis is an autoimmune disease.
+Throughout all the years prior, no doctor had ever mentioned that to me.

 At age 27, I had my left hip replaced, and at age 31, I had the right hip replaced.
 In 2006 I had a screw put in my left foot to fuse a damaged Talonavicular joint, and more recently, in 2016, my left hip was revised because the 17-year-old implant had worn out.
 Sadly, it was not a 100% successful surgery, and I have been left with permanent sequela, i.e., stiffness, pain, nerve damage, and bouts of acute sudden pain that shoots down through the femur depending on the rotation of the hip.
 I met with an amazing orthopedic surgeon in New Jersey in 2015 who gave me his opinion as to why I was still having pain.
 According to him, a critical piece of bone was missing on which the weight was supposed to get distributed.
 When I asked what could be done to correct the problem, he said, “Another hip revision.”
 However, with everything I’ve been through, the idea of having the hip revised again is not something I really want to consider!